An Inside Look at the Double Life of an Addict

 When a person's sexual sin is exposed, this double life can be a shocking revelation—even to those that know them the best.
 But one of our biblical counselors, Jeremiah Eakin, says that it's not hard to start down this road.

 Jeremiah Eakin: You can hide anything, as far as sexual sin.
-It can be homosexuality, it can be pornography, it can be masturbation.
+It can be same sex attraction, it can be pornography, it can be masturbation.
 That's the thing with sexual sin: it's so easy to hide, because you can do it in your mind, or you can do it right in front of people.
 And no one knows it.
 You can hide any form of sexual sin and still go to church and wear nice clothes, and then you worship and leave and virtually no one will know your struggle.
 No one will be able to tell, because it's all happening in the heart and in the mind, and there's not really any outward signs.

 The length of time that someone can keep living a double life varies.
 But it's hard to keep doing it forever, as Jeremiah points out.